-Formulated with antioxidant-rich superfoods, essential phytonutrients, and vitamins C, E, and K. Unique ingredients help fight free radicals and replenish and support the skin barrier.
-Lightweight formula is ideal for combination and oily skin.
+Contains antioxidant-rich superfoods, essential phytonutrients, and vitamins C, E, and K. Helps fight free radicals and replenish and support the skin barrier.
+Ideal for combination and oily skin.
 Free of harmful ingredients.

 Didn’t feel hydrating enough for some users with dry skin.